rdeepak2002/reddit-place-script-2022/README.md

 - ENV_THREAD_DELAY Adds a delay between starting a new thread.
 Can be used to avoid ratelimiting
 - ENV_UNVERIFIED_PLACE_FREQUENCY is for setting the pixel place frequency to the unverified account frequency (20 minutes)
+- Transparency can be achieved by using the RGB value (69, 42, 0) in any part of your image

 ## Developing
 The nox CI job will run flake8 on the code.
 You can also do this locally by pip installing nox on your system and running